 How do they work?
 It's actually quite simple.
 The stock ECU is set to lean out the fuel delivery to a very lean 14.7 air fuel ratio (AFR) under 5500 RPM and 20% throttle.
 Once the engine has reached a sufficient warm up the ECU 'listens' to the stock narrow band O2 sensors and looks for a particular signal to keep the bike in that lean condition.
 This causes heat issues from extremely hot header pipes, makes the motorcycle jerky at low RPMs and reduces power.
 The Rottweiler Fueling Dongles send a return signal to the stock ECU that keeps the low end fueling at a much better running 13.8 +/-.
 A mixture that translates into an overall better running motorcycle.

 Note: When running our Rottweiler Fueling Dongles, you have the option to remove your stock O2 sensor from the exhaust header.
-Click below for O2 bung plug options.
+You may add one below in options.